AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

    >   * `cellprops` to allow the editing of cell properties, including the styles.

 1. Define the location of CSS style sheets to refer those.
 See [Specifying the location of your style sheet](#locationofstylesheet) as this is the same as when defining [styles for text](#textstyles).
 The location may be defined if you defined other styles.
-1. Under the `table` node create the following new nodes (as required):
+1. Under the `table` node create the following nodes as required:

-    * To define styles for the entire table (available under **Table properties**):
+    * To define styles for the entire table (available under **[!UICONTROL Table properties]**):

         * **Name** `tableStyles`
         * **Type** `cq:WidgetCollection`

-    * To define styles for the individual cells (available under **Cell properties**):
+    * To define styles for the individual cells (available under **[!UICONTROL Cell properties]**),

         * **Name** `cellStyles`
         * **Type** `cq:WidgetCollection`

-1. Create a new node (under the `tableStyles` or `cellStyles` node as appropriate) to represent an individual style:
+1. Create a node (under the `tableStyles` or `cellStyles` node as appropriate) to represent an individual style,

     * **Name** you can specify the name, but it should reflect the style.
     * **Type** `nt:unstructured`

 1. On this node create the properties:

-    * To define the CSS style to be referenced
+    * To define the CSS style that is referenced,

         * **Name** `cssName`
         * **Type** `String`
         * **Value** the name of the CSS class (without a preceding `.`, for example, `cssClass` instead of `.cssClass`)

-    * To define a descriptive text to appear in the drop-down selector
+    * To define a descriptive text to appear in the pop-up selector,

         * **Name** `text`
         * **Type** `String`